Theo0907/CraftingInterpreters/README.md

-Following the [Crafting Interpreters](https://craftinginterpreters.com/contents.html) tutorial to create a working interpreter, using C++ instead of Java
+Following the [Crafting Interpreters](https://craftinginterpreters.com/contents.html) tutorial to create a working lox interpreter, using C++ instead of Java for the TreeWalk interpreter (jlox) and for the c bytecode interpreter (clox)